krisograbek/web3-playground/update-greetings/README.md

 ## Web3js, hardhat, ganache greetings

-It is a repo for the Medium article: <placeholder>
+It is a repo for [the Medium Article](https://kris-ograbek.medium.com/build-a-web-3-application-with-solidity-hardhat-react-and-web3js-61b7ff137885)